The focal length and type of lens you choose determine how a photo looks. Learn which is better for you and compare prime vs. zoom lenses.

 What’s a prime lens?

-A prime lens is a camera lens that has a fixed focal length and is also known as a fixed lens.
+A prime lens is a camera lens with a fixed focal length.
+The angle of view is constant and unchangeable.

 What’s a zoom lens?